Murder of the Notorious B.I.G.: Shooting

 On March 9, 1997, at 12:30 a.m.
-PST, Wallace left with his entourage in two green 1997 Chevrolet Suburbans to attend an after-party at Steve Stoute's house in the Hollywood Hills.
-Prior to leaving, the Los Angeles Fire Department had closed the party early because of smoking, loud music and overcrowding.
-Wallace traveled in the front passenger seat alongside his associates Damion "D-Roc" Butler, Junior M.A.F.I.A. member Lil' Cease and driver Gregory "G-Money" Young.
+PST, Wallace and his entourage left the Petersen in two green 1997 Chevrolet and GMC Suburbans to attend an after-party at Steve Stoute's house in the Hollywood Hills.
+Wallace traveled in the front passenger seat alongside his associates Damion "D-Roc" Butler, Junior M.A.F.I.A. member Lil' Cease, and driver Gregory "G-Money" Young.
 Sean Combs traveled in the other vehicle with Eugene "Gene" Deal, Anthony "Tone" Jacobs, Stevie J and driver Kenny Story.
 The two SUVs were trailed by a Chevrolet Blazer carrying Bad Boy Records' director of security, Paul Offord, and driven by an off-duty Inglewood police officer named Reggie Blaylock.

 By 12:45 a.m., the streets were crowded with people leaving the museum.
-Wallace's SUV stopped at a red light at the corner of Wilshire Boulevard and South Fairfax Avenue, 50 yd away.
+Wallace's SUV stopped at a red light at the corner of Wilshire Boulevard and South Fairfax Avenue, 50 yards (46 meters) away.
 A dark-colored 1994–1996 Chevrolet Impala SS drove to the side of Wallace's Suburban.
 The driver of the Impala, a black male wearing a light blue suit and bow tie, lowered his window, drew a 9 mm pistol and fired six shots into the Suburban.
 Biggie was hit by four bullets.
 Wallace's entourage rushed him to Cedars-Sinai Medical Center, where doctors performed an emergency thoracotomy, but he was pronounced dead at 1:15 a.m. at the age of 24.

 Aftermath

 Wallace's autopsy report was released to the public in December 2012, fifteen years after his death.
 According to the report, three of the four shots were not fatal.
 The first bullet hit his left forearm and traveled down to his wrist, the second hit him in the back, missing all vital organs and exiting through his left shoulder, and the third hit his left thigh and exited through his inner thigh.
-The report specified that the third bullet struck "the left side of the scrotum, causing a very shallow, 3/8 in linear laceration."
+The report specified that the third bullet struck "the left side of the scrotum, causing a very shallow, 3/8 in linear laceration".
 The fourth bullet was fatal, entering through Wallace's right hip and striking several vital organs, including his colon, liver, heart and the upper lobe of his left lung before stopping in his left shoulder area.
 Wallace's death was mourned by fellow hip-hop artists and fans worldwide.
-American rapper Nas felt that Wallace's death, along with that of Shakur, "was nearly the end of rap."
+A service was held at Frank E. Campbell Funeral Chapel attended by Queen Latifah, Flavor Flav, Lil Kim, Pepa of Salt-N-Pepa, and former New York Mayor David N. Dinkins.
+American rapper Nas felt that Wallace's death, along with that of Shakur, was "nearly the end of rap".